ibm-cloud-docs/schematics/workspace-setup.md

    1. Enter the link to your public GitHub repository.
 The link must point to the `master` branch in GitHub.
 You cannot link to other branches during the beta.
    2. Enter a name for your workspace.
 Make sure that you include the microservices component and the environment in your name.
 For more information about how to structure your workspaces, see [How many workspaces do I need?](#plan-number-of-workspaces).
    3. Optional: Enter tags for your workspace.
 You can use the tags later to find your workspaces more easily.

-   4. Select a resource group and a region for your workspace.
-All resources that you create in your workspace are provisioned in the selected resource group and region.
-   5. Optional: Enter a description for your workspace.
+   4. Optional: Enter a description for your workspace.
-   6. Enter the values for your variables.
+   5. Enter the values for your variables.
 When you enter the GitHub repository URL that hosts your Terraform configuration files, {{site.data.keyword.cloud_notm}} Schematics automatically parses through your files to find variable declarations.
 4. Click **Create** to create your workspace.
 When you create the workspace, all Terraform configuration files are loaded into {{site.data.keyword.cloud_notm}} Schematics, but your resources are not yet deployed to {{site.data.keyword.cloud_notm}}.
 5. [Create an execution plan for your workspace](/docs/schematics?topic=schematics-manage-lifecycle#deploy-resources).